gaducgh/gaduc/README.md

  to write and modify the file

  ### git status

+ ### git log

  ### echo 'mssg' > file.txt

  create the file with a massage

  ### git init

- to create
+ to create an empty git repository or reinitiolize an exciting one

  ### git add file.txt

+ to add the file content to the index preparing the content staged for the next commit.

  ### git commit -m "mssg"

+ to record the changes to the repository

  ### git commit --amend -m "mssg"

+ to replace the message of the current branch by creating a new commit.

  ### git restore file.txt

+ to restore the previous commit.

  ### git diff

- show the differences between the last modified and the last commits
+ show the differences between the last modified and the last commits.

+ ***

  ## Git 102